 Living will

-What happens if you are no longer able to make decisions for yourself?
-How can you make sure that your wishes are respected?
-And who will look after your children or your finances if you are unable to do so?
+What happens if you are unable to make decisions for yourself?
+How do you make sure your wishes are respected?
+And who will take care of your children or your finances if you are unable to do so?

-These questions can arise unexpectedly and are important for your future and that of your loved ones.
-A living will allows you to decide who will look after your interests if you are unable to do so yourself, for example because of illness or an accident.
-You decide who will look after your affairs and under what conditions.
-It is also an important document in family law: think of the arrangements for your partner, children or heirs.
+These questions can arise unexpectedly and are critical to your future and the future of your loved ones.
+A living will is a document that allows you to determine who will represent your interests if you are unable to do so yourself, for example, due to illness or an accident.
+You decide who will manage your affairs and under what conditions.
+But it is also an important document in family law: think about arrangements for your partner, children or heirs.

-At Delissen Martens we understand that these are sensitive issues and that the legal consequences can be complex.
-Our team of specialised lawyers will provide you with clear guidance in drawing up your living will, so that you can look ahead with ease.
+At Delissen Martens, we understand that these are sensitive issues and that the legal consequences can be complex.
+A lawyer who specializes in living wills can provide valuable assistance.
+We provide clear explanations and professional guidance in drawing up your living will so that you can look to the future with confidence.

 Why a living will?

-• Peace of mind about the future: You decide who looks after your personal and business interests.
+• Peace of mind about the future: You decide who will represent your personal and business interests.

 • Protect your assets and your family: Arrange now what may prove invaluable later.